NSLS-II/scientific-python-cookiecutter/docs/source/the-code-itself.rst

 * Update your package's list of dependencies in ``requirements.txt``.
 * Write a test and run the test suite.
 * Use a "linter" and style-checker.
+* Commit your changes to git and sync your changes with GitHub.

 A simple function with inline documentation
 -------------------------------------------